When Your Dog Goes Blind

 Puppy Girl Before Her Eye Problems Began

-For the past year, my dog — a female miniature schnauzer I affectionately call Puppy Girl — and I fought a battle against an undefeatable enemy: Keratoconjunctivitis Sicca.
+For the past year, my dog—a female miniature schnauzer I affectionately call Puppy Girl—and I fought a battle against an undefeatable enemy: Keratoconjunctivitis Sicca.
 KCS is a disorder in which the lachrymal glands stop producing tears.

 Treatment meant to stimulate tear production wasn’t effective, so her condition is apparently the immune-mediated type that doesn't respond to treatment.
 With no tears whatsoever, her eyes must be kept continuously lubricated with ophthalmologic ointment to prevent corneal ulcers.
 The vet recommended a product for humans (one I use myself, in fact) GenTeal P.M., made by ALCON.
 Thicker than drops or gel, it obscures the vision a bit (like looking through cellophane), but lasts longer.

-I apply the GenTeal to Puppy Girl's eyes frequently — from early morning until midnight or later.
+I apply the GenTeal to Puppy Girl's eyes frequently—from early morning until midnight or later.
 It’s a good thing I’m retired and home nearly all of the time to look after her.
 Otherwise, she would need a sitter.
-As it is, I plan carefully when I have to go somewhere and leave her at home, lubricating her eyes just before I leave and returning within three hours--four at the max--and lubricating them as soon as I'm home.
+As it is, I plan carefully when I have to go somewhere and leave her at home, lubricating her eyes just before I leave and returning within three hours—four at the max—and lubricating them as soon as I'm home.

-Update: I no longer trust her eyes to stay lubricated from after midnight to early morning (I often have to add ointment to my own eyes during the night), so I've made a habit of waking and reapplying GenTeal to both of Puppy Girl's eyes at about three o'clock a.m.
+UPDATE: I no longer trust her eyes to stay lubricated from after midnight to early morning (I often have to add ointment to my own eyes during the night), so I've made a habit of waking and reapplying GenTeal to both of Puppy Girl's eyes at about three o'clock a.m.
 Just to be on the safe side and prevent a painful ulcer.
 So far, she's had no corneal ulcer.

 Reapplication of GenTeal during the night rarely awakens her because she’s accustomed to the routine.
 In fact, it's kind of humorous that I can hold her eyelids open and put a glop of ointment in each of her eyes without disturbing her rest.

 In addition, debris and mucus normally washed out by tears must be cleaned from her eyes frequently, especially when she wakes in the morning.
 A lot of mucus collects in the eyes of dogs with KCS and must be removed, especially before medication is instilled.
-She's shown no sign since her KCS diagnosis and subsequent preventive lubrication that she was in the severe pain, and no sign of ulceration was seen at her regular veterinary checkups.
+She's shown no sign since her KCS diagnosis and subsequent preventive lubrication that she was in severe pain, and no sign of ulceration was seen at her regular veterinary checkups.

-Nearly a year after her KCS diagnosis, her behavior suddenly became erratic.
+Nearly a year after her KCS diagnosis, Puppy Girl's behavior suddenly became erratic.
 Instead of bounding through the back door onto the screened back porch, she seemed afraid to venture across the threshold.
 When I led her out on leash, she hesitated, even pulled back.
 Once through the door, her gait resembled a stagger as she veered off in a diagonal path.
 The steps leading to the back yard were the worst challenge, for she stumbled on each of them.

 At times, especially after a nap, she seemed confused and disoriented, as though she didn’t know where she was.
 Once, she crashed to the floor in a heap while attempting to jump onto the bed, something she’s done with ease for most of her life.
 Soon, she began waiting by the bed for me to lift her onto it.
 This saddened me.